dantaeyoung/SpaceHopper/README.md

 If nothing is selected, then by default the bumper button will place points in Rhino space.
 These points will turn into a solid volume (via a 3d convex hull algorithm).
 Holding the 'trigger' button while pressing the button will place points that will turn into a negative volume, cutting out portions of the volume.

+NOTE: This component has some very helpful quaternion-to-rotation-matrix code that will be helpful when converting Razer Hydra / Oculus Rift rotation data in an accurate way.